Read time: 1 minute

 Anonymous users are identical to regular users but they are not stored in your dashboard.
 One of the primary reasons that users are sent anonymously is to avoid unauthenticated users diluting the useful data in the user dashboard.

 You can use anonymous users to hide personally identifiable information (PII), but we recommend using private user attributes instead.
 To learn more, read Private user attributes.

 Sometimes it is useful to generate a unique key for anonymous users.
 We recommend using unique keys for the following reasons:

-- If you are targeting users individually by key.
+- You are targeting users individually by key

-- If you are using LaunchDarkly's A/B testing feature.
+- You are using LaunchDarkly's A/B testing feature

-- If you are using the Analytics Data Stream.
+- You are using the Analytics Data Stream

-If you do not have a need to uniquely identify your anonymous users, you could use a shared key for them.
+If you do not need to uniquely identify your anonymous users, you can use a shared key for them.